edsu/anon/README.md

 app you create has read/write permission so it can tweet)
 1. add IP ranges/names to `config.json`
 1. modify status template if desired
-1. `./anon.coffee` (you may want to run this in a screen or tmux session, or on a cloud service like Heroku (see below))
+1. `./anon.coffee` (you may want to use our shared instance in Wikimedia Labs, see below)

 ### IP Ranges